fivdi/brkontru/doc/gpio.md

 - direction - string (optional, default Gpio.OUT)
 - pullType: number (optional, default pullTypes.NONE)

-### Method: value(val)
+### Method: direction(value)
-- val - number (optional, 0 or 1 if specified)
+- value - Gpio.IN or Gpio.OUT (optional)

-Returns the current value of the GPIO if no val is specified, else sets the value to the specified val.
+Returns the current direction of the GPIO if no value is specified, else sets the direction to the specified value.

+### Method: edge(value)
+- value - Gpio.NONE, Gpio,FALLING, Gpio.RISING, or Gpio.BOTH (optional)

+Returns the current interrupt edge for the GPIO if no value is specified, else sets the interrupt edge to the specified value.

 ### Method: pullType(value)
 - value - one of the pullTypes constants (optional)